Shinmera/verbose/README.md

       (when (typep thing (filter-type filter))
         thing))

 After adding the filter and a faucet to the pipeline as illustrated above, you'll likely want to get easy access to it again at a later point in order to be able to change its fields.
 To do this it pays off to give it a name.

-FIXME: THIS IS VERY CLUMSY.
-FIX IT BY ALLOWING NAMES AT DEFINITION TIME.

-    (piping:set-name v:*global-controller* '(1 0) 'type-filter)

-The "magic numbers" `1 0` here refer to the position of the segment within the pipeline.
-Unless you added other pipes already, your new pipe will be at index `1`.
-And unless you placed the filter elsewhere, it should be at index `0` of that pipe.
+You can do this by adding a `:name` field to your `define-pipe` expression.

+    (v:define-pipe v:*global-controller*
+      (type-filter :name 'type-filter)
+      (v:repl-faucet))

 After setting the name, you can retrieve your filter with `find-place`.

     (piping:find-place v:*global-controller* 'type-filter)